The quantum harmonic oscillator in a dissipative bath of anyon pairs: Fluctuation characteristics of the system-anyon-bath model

 Due to the non-bilinear coupling of the anyon bath to the system, the effective spectral density in Eq.\ (\ref{equ;Spektraldichtefinal}) turns out to depend on temperature.
 Let us therefore analyze the rescaling factor $k(\hbar\beta\omega)$ in the low- and high-temperature limit, respectively.
 A straightforward analysis yields in the low-temperature limit

 and, correspondingly, in the high-temperature limit

 Apparently, the anyonic nature of the bath survives in both limits.

-In order to illustrate the impact of the anyonic character of the quantum statistical fluctuations, we choose an Ohmic bath spectral density $J_0(\omega)=(2\mu)^2 M\gamma \omega$ for the initial anyon bath.
-Here, $\gamma$ stands for the damping constant in the continuum and $M$ denotes the mass of the system oscillator.
+In order to illustrate the impact of the anyonic character of the quantum statistical fluctuations, we choose an Ohmic bath spectral density $J_0(\omega)=(2\mu)^2 M\gamma \omega e^{-\frac{\omega}{\omega_c}}$ for the initial anyon bath.
+Here, $\gamma$ denotes the damping constant, $M$ is the mass of the system oscillator, and $\omega_c$ is a high-frequency cutoff.
+In this work, we consider the (standard) case when $\omega_c$ is the largest frequency in the model.
 With this the effective spectral density, Eq.\ (\ref{equ;Spektraldichtefinal}), reduces to

 The functional dependence of the parameter $k(\hbar \beta\omega)$ in Eq.\ (\ref{equ;Konstantek2}) on temperature is shown in units of $\hbar \omega_0/k_{\rm B}$ in Fig.~\ref{fig:Spektraldichte}.
 It turns out to be peaked around $\hbar \beta \omega \approx 1$.
 Both in the low- and the high-temperature limit, the spectral density in Eq.\ (\ref{equ;Spektraldichte}) turns out to converge to the same constant value $(2\mu)^2 M\gamma \omega\operatorname{U}^2(2,7/2,1)$, thus recovering structurally an ordinary Ohmic spectral density.